ShalokShalom/Thoth/README.md

 # Thoth

-This is repository has been split under [thoth-org](https://github.com/thoth-org/) organisation.
+This repository has been split to the [thoth-org](https://github.com/thoth-org/) organisation.

-All the project have now there own repository hosted [here](https://github.com/thoth-org/)
+All the projects have now their own repository hosted [here](https://github.com/thoth-org/)